aaronblinks/Exam_2420/README.md

 # Part 3

+For the options I inputted

+>man journalctl

+then entered

+>/

+With this I could search keywords based on the following prompts

+- print logs for the current boot
+- logs should have a priority of warning or more important
+- output in a nice pretty json.

 ![print logs for the current boot](/Images/Currentboot.png)

+I searched for current boot

 ![logs should have a priority of warning or more important](/Images/Priority_of_Warning.png)

+I searched for warning

 ![output in a nice pretty json.](/Images/Output_prettyjson.png)

+I searched for json

+# Part 4